hashicorp/terraform-provider-aws/website/docs/r/cognito_user_pool.markdown

   * `require_numbers` (Optional) - Whether you have required users to use at least one number in their password.
   * `require_symbols` (Optional) - Whether you have required users to use at least one symbol in their password.
   * `require_uppercase` (Optional) - Whether you have required users to use at least one uppercase letter in their password.
+  * `temporary_password_validity_days` (Optional) - In the password policy you have set, refers to the number of days a temporary password is valid.
+If the user does not sign-in during this time, their password will need to be reset by an administrator.

 #### Schema Attributes